Skip to content

 Kind Name(s) Notes

-CustomResourceDefinition meshstorvolumes.csi.meshstor.io, meshstornodedevices.csi.meshstor.io Annotated helm.sh/resource-policy: keep when crds.keep=true (default), so helm uninstall leaves them — see CRD Lifecycle.
+CustomResourceDefinition meshstorvolumes.csi.meshstor.io, meshstornodedevices.csi.meshstor.io Annotated helm.sh/resource-policy: keep when crds.keep=true (default) — see CRD Management.

 CSIDriver io.meshstor.csi.mesh attachRequired: false, podInfoOnMount: false.